 A Short Introduction to Everything that Follows

-The following pages provide the data that led me to my understanding of consciousness, experience, and reality.
+The following pages provide the data that led me to my understanding of consciousness, reality and experience.

-After my experience I felt excluded from any rational conversation, as short of laying out the entirety of my story, I only had symbolic language to articulate the structure of my experience.
+After my experience I felt stigmatised and excluded from any rational conversation as a result.
+Short of laying out the entirety of my story, I only had symbolic language to articulate the structure of my experience.
 Not only was my story incredibly long since it was basically covering my entire life, but laying out the entirety of it wasn't a guarantee that people would see the patterns.

-My experience was a lot to process, and difficult to navigate, as it involved what transpersonal psychology defines as a spiritual emergence, followed by a traumatic event that resulted in severe memory loss, and dissociation for the following decade.
+My experience was a lot to process, and difficult to navigate, as it involved what transpersonal psychology defines as a spiritual emergence, followed by a traumatic textbook Jungian archetypal activation that resulted in suspended reality, severe memory loss, and dissociation for the following decade.

 I was left completely alone in that gap with no support system of any kind having to navigate an existentially charged experience while completely disconnected from myself due to the effects of the trauma.
 I constantly found myself analysing and trying to understand it from various perspectives, as I looked for frameworks that could help explain it.

-The first moment I felt that maybe my experience wasn't doomed to earn me the 'mentally unstable' label, was the moment I discovered a thesis on spiritual emergency, which introduced me to the concept of spiritual emergence as well.
-This was when I learned that spiritual emergence is recognised human phenomena.
+The first moment I felt that maybe my experience wasn't doomed to earn me the 'mentally unstable' label was the moment I discovered a thesis on spiritual emergency, which introduced me to the concept of spiritual emergence as well.
+This was when I learned that spiritual emergence is a recognised human phenomenon.

-While Jungian theories, archetypal activation, and the process of individuation explained the symbolic part of my experience, I also felt it was insufficient.
+This being said, while Jungian theories, archetypal activation, and the process of individuation were valuable for the symbolic register of my experience, I also felt they were insufficient.
 I always understood I could see a structure and dynamic as a result of my experience, but I didn't yet know how to articulate it beyond the symbolic language.

-The following is the account of my lived experience with spiritual emergence, spiritual emergency, and the ways in which it shattered and shaped my understanding of reality, and my navigation of the aftermath from an utterly dissociated state of consciousness.
+The following is the account of my lived experience with what is culturally labelled as precognition, spiritual emergence, archetypal activation, my navigation of the aftermath from a fragmented state of consciousness, and the ways in which it all shattered and shaped my understanding of reality.

 Disclaimer: This website reflects my personal memories, perceptions, and interpretations of past events.
 All ideas are my own, and names and identifying details have been changed.